 MBCU also has a Compliance Officer who is in regular contact with the FCA and the Board of Directors and is responsible for ensuring that all necessary policies and procedures are up to date and effective.

 MBCU produces audited financial statements on an annual basis.
-The latest copy can be found below:

 Credit unions are required by law to maintain an insurance policy to protect the Credit Union and its members against fraud or theft.
 MBCU carries insurance cover in excess of £1.1 million against deliberate and wilful acts of dishonesty by any of its officers.
 This, in insurance circles, is generally considered to be cover vastly in excess of any potential liability, providing members with reassurance that their savings are not at risk from fraud or theft.